Statninja/SVM-Classification-of-Bening-Malign-Tumors/README.md

 # **SVM Tumor Classification**

 ## **Project Overview**
 This project leverages **Support Vector Machines (SVM)** to classify breast tumors into benign and malignant categories.
-Using the **Wisconsin Breast Cancer Dataset**, we analyze tumor features to train a robust model for accurate medical diagnosis.
+Using the **Wisconsin Breast Cancer Dataset**,  tumor features are analyzed to train a robust model for accurate medical diagnosis.

 ---